collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### My First Pull Request

 That was me.
-I became very determined to contribute to this project and submitted my first pull request there.
+I became very determined to contribute and submitted my first pull request there.

 </td></tr>